enableiot/iotanalytics-installer/README.md

 # iotanalytics-installer
 Installation wizard

-Here is an installation wizzard for IoT Analytics on Cloud Foundry.
+Here is an installation wizzard for IoT Analytics on Trusted Analytics Platform.

 Please run ./configure.sh to start a wizzard.